GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/01_gpuPrograms.md

  - @bs::ct::GpuParams::getLoadStoreTextureParam - Outputs a @bs::TGpuParamLoadStoreTexture<Core> handle that can be used for reading & writing the parameter value.
  - @bs::ct::GpuParams::getBufferParam - Outputs a @bs::TGpuParamBuffer<Core> handle that can be used for reading & writing the parameter value.
  - @bs::ct::GpuParams::getSamplerStateParam - Outputs a @bs::TGpuParamSampState<Core> handle that can be used for reading & writing the parameter value.
- - @bs::ct::GpuParams::getParam<T> - Outputs a @ref bs::TGpuDataParam<Core, T> "TGpuDataParam<T>" handle that can be used for reading & writing the parameter value.
+ - @bs::ct::GpuParams::getParam<T> - Outputs a @bs::TGpuDataParam<Core, T> handle that can be used for reading & writing the parameter value.

 Each of the methods accepts a **GpuProgramType** of the program whose parameter to assign, name of the parameter (as specified in the GPU program code), and outputs a handle to the parameter as specified above.
 Handles provide **set()** and **get()** methods that can be used for writing and reading the parameter values.